mzazon/awesome-cloud-projects/aws/eks-microservices-mesh/eks-microservices-mesh.md

 ## Prerequisites

 1. AWS account with appropriate permissions for EKS, App Mesh, IAM, and CloudWatch
-2. AWS CLI v2 installed and configured (minimum version 2.0.38)
+2. AWS CLI v2 installed and configured (minimum version 2.15.0)
-3. kubectl client installed and configured
+3. kubectl client installed and configured (version 1.28+)
-4. eksctl CLI tool installed (version 0.100.0 or later)
+4. eksctl CLI tool installed (version 0.170.0 or later)
-5. Helm v3 installed (version 3.0 or later)
+5. Helm v3 installed (version 3.8 or later)
 6. Docker installed for building container images
 7. Basic understanding of Kubernetes concepts and microservices architecture
 8. Estimated cost: $150-200 for 4 hours of testing (EKS cluster $0.10/hour, EC2 instances $0.50-1.00/hour depending on instance types)

-> **Note**: This recipe creates an EKS cluster with managed node groups and deploys multiple microservices with App Mesh, which will incur charges for compute resources, load balancers, and data transfer.
-See the [EKS pricing documentation](https://aws.amazon.com/eks/pricing/) for detailed cost information.

 > **Warning**: App Mesh will reach end of support on September 30, 2026.
 AWS recommends migrating to Amazon ECS Service Connect for container workloads or evaluating third-party service mesh solutions like Istio for Kubernetes environments.
 Plan your migration strategy accordingly to avoid service disruption.

+> **Note**: This recipe creates an EKS cluster with managed node groups and deploys multiple microservices with App Mesh, which will incur charges for compute resources, load balancers, and data transfer.
+See the [EKS pricing documentation](https://aws.amazon.com/eks/pricing/) for detailed cost information.

 > **Tip**: Monitor service mesh performance using CloudWatch Container Insights and set up automated scaling policies based on application metrics rather than just CPU utilization.
 This provides more accurate scaling decisions for microservices workloads.